-Your dog puts just about anything in her mouth, so learn how to identify and treat foreign body ingestion, and how you can prevent it.
+Your dog puts just about anything in her mouth, so learn how to identify, treat, and prevent foreign body ingestion.

 You already know most dogs will put just about anything in their mouths.
-Usually, they’re simply curious and want to chew (or learn if the item is edible!), but often times they intentionally or accidentally swallow something that should not be consumed.
+Usually, they’re simply curious, hungry, or want to chew, but sometimes they intentionally or accidentally swallow something that should not be consumed.

 Upon reading this, you can’t help but be concerned for the welfare of your own dog: how do you identify and treat foreign body ingestion, and how can you prevent it?